souravbiswas19/Intelligent-Document-Finder-with-LlamaIndex/readme.md

 ### Setup Python Virtual Environment
 To set up the project environment, follow these steps:

-1. Ensure you have Python 3.8 or higher installed on your system.
-This project has been run on `Python 3.11`.
+1. Ensure you have Python 3.11.8 installed.
+This project has been run on `Python 3.11.8`.
+Download the python

 2. Create a virtual environment using `venv`.